NLorenzo777/AWSLearning/AWS-Practicioner-Essentials/AWS-Practitioner-Essentials-Notes.md

   packet.
 A **packet** is a unit of data sent over the internet or a network.

 ### `Global Networking` [↑](#aws-practitioner-essentials)
+A website hosted in AWS Cloud is accessed through **DNS resolution**.

+**DNS Resolution** involves a customer DNS resolver communicating with a company DNS server.
+It is the process of translating domain name to an IP address.

 #### Domain Name System (DNS) [↑](#aws-practitioner-essentials)
 - Translates website names into IP addresses.